Han Chinese: Patrilineal DNA

+Matrilineal DNA

 MtDNA of Han Chinese increases in diversity as one looks from northern to Southern China, which suggests that the influx of male Han Chinese migrants intermarried with the local female non-Han aborigines after arriving in what is now modern-day Fujian, Guangdong, Guangxi, Hainan and other regions of Southern China.
 In these populations, the contribution to mtDNA from Han Chinese and indigenous tribes is evenly matched, representing a substantial mtDNA contribution from non-Han groups, collectively known as the Bai Yue or Hundred Yue.

 A study by the Chinese Academy of Sciences into the gene frequency data of Han sub-populations and ethnic minorities in China, showed that Han sub-populations in different regions are also genetically quite close to the local ethnic non-Han minorities, meaning that in many cases, the blood of ethnic minorities had mixed into Han genetic substrate through varying degrees of intermarriage, while at the same time, the blood of the Han had also mixed into the genetic substrates of the local ethnic non-Han minorities.

 Genetic continuity between ancient and modern Han Chinese

 The Hengbei archaeological site in Jiang County, southern Shanxi was part of the suburbs of the capital during the Zhou dynasty.
 Genetic material from human remains in Hengbei have been used to examine the genetic continuity between ancient and modern Han Chinese.

 Comparisons of Y chromosome single-nucleotide polymorphisms (SNPs) and mitochondrial DNA (mtDNA) between modern Northern Han Chinese and 3,000-year-old Hengbei samples reveal extreme similarity, confirming genetic continuity between ancient Hengbei inhabitants to present-day Northern Han Chinese.
 This shows that the core genetic structure of Northern Han Chinese was established more than three thousand years ago in the Central Plains Area.
+These Hengbei inhabitants also "shared close genetic distances" with ancient Di-Qiang peoples from the Mogou site in Gansu.
 Additionally, these studies indicate that contemporary northern and southern Han Chinese populations exhibit an almost identical Y-DNA genetic structure, indicating a common paternal descent, corroborating the historical record of Han Chinese migration to the south.
 However, a study of mitochondrial DNA from Yinxu commoner graves in the Shang dynasty showed similarity with modern Northern Han Chinese, but significant differences from southern Han Chinese, indicating admixture on the matriline.

-About 2,000 years ago, between the Warring States period and Eastern Han dynasty, the northeast coastlines of China faced an eastward migration from the Central Plains, shaping the genetic structure of local populations to the present.
-These populations also have more southern East Asian ancestry compared to their predecessors.
+A 2026 study showed significant genetic continuity within Central Plains populations.
+Based on the remains of Sanzhiyuan cemetery from the Qing dynasty in Henan, there was no genetic influence from Manchus, Mongols and other steppe-related groups.
+Instead, they were direct descendants of local Tang-era populations, with modern Han Chinese from Henan and Shandong also showing continuity.
+However, the Tang-era populations themselves also did received minimal input from Central Asian-related sources.